olliechick/instagram-unfollowers/README.md

 }
 ````

+**Note**: you are storing your password in plaintext, so make sure this file is kept in a secure location!
+If you don't have a secure location to store it, I would recommend not including it.

 The program will store reports and follower lists in `path/to/instagram-data/`.
-If this directory doesn't exist, it will create it (and all neccesary parent directories).
+If this directory doesn't exist, it will create it (and all necessary parent directories).
 The data it stores is organised like this:

 * path/to/instagram-data/
   * username